The effect of alfalfa cover on runoff generation at the scale of erosive plots using a rainfall simulation

 Introduction

-Vegetation is an effective and universal way for water and soil conservation.
-In general, runoff and can be mitigated by vegetation cover to increase water infiltration, enhance the sediment trapping, reduce the kinetic energy of raindrop impact, increase the surface roughness, decrease the flow velocity, and control the runoff hydraulic properties.
-The impact of vegetation cover on runoff generation has been studied at different spatial scales, from experimental scale to watershed.
-Most of the studies have showed the effectiveness of vegetation cover in the surface runoff reduction.
-Considering the difficulty and economic infeasibility of covering the entire surface of an area in a soil conservation project at arid regions, one may question that how much of a soil surface should be covered to have an optimal impact on runoff production?
-The objective of this study is to evaluate the effect of various ratios of alfalfa coverage on runoff generation under simulated rainfall condition.
+Vegetation is a universal and effective method for water and soil conservation.
+The significant implications of soil loss necessitate the adoption of appropriate soil conservation practices and soil management solutions according to the regional climate.
+Investigation of the effects of soil cover on the soil erosion process can provide the information necessary for the success of soil and water conservation practices.
+In general, vegetation cover can mitigate runoff by increasing water infiltration, enhancing sediment trapping, reducing the kinetic energy of raindrop impact, increasing surface roughness, decreasing flow velocity, and controlling runoff hydraulic properties.
+The impact of vegetation cover on runoff generation has been studied at different spatial scales, from experimental to watershed scales, and most studies have shown the effectiveness of vegetation cover in reducing surface runoff.
+In arid regions, it may be difficult and economically infeasible to cover the entire surface area of a soil conservation project with vegetation.
+Therefore, the question arises as to how much of the soil surface should be covered to have an optimal impact on runoff generation.
+The main objective of this study was to evaluate the effects of different ratios of alfalfa coverage on runoff generation under simulated rainfall conditions.

 Materials and methods

-This research was carried out using a completely randomized design with a treatments based on the ratio of alfalfa coverage (0%, 35%, 65% and 90%) under artificial rainfall conditions.
-The studied soil was collected from the surface horizon of farmlands in Kashan and its texture was sandy loam.
-All experimental plots were 2 meters long, 0.55 meters wide, and 0.35 meters deep with a metal runoff collector.
-The alfalfa seeds were planted at a spacing of 15×15 cm in the 35% plot, 10×10 cm in the 65% plot, and 5×10 cm in the 90% plot.
-Finally, all plots were subjected to a simulated rainfall with an intensity of 90 mm/hr for 70 min duration.
-During the experiment, the runoff gathered via the collector at the end of the plot was collected at 5-minute intervals.
-The Kolmogorov–Smirnov, one-way ANOVA and Duncan’s tests were eventually applied for data analysis.
+A completely randomized design was used with treatments based on the ratio of alfalfa coverage (0, 35, 65, and 90 %) under artificial rainfall conditions.
+The texture of the studied soil was sandy loam and collected from the surface horizon of farmlands in Kashan.
+All experimental plots were 2 m long, 0.55 m wide, and 0.35 meters deep with a metal runoff collector.
+Alfalfa seeds were planted at a spacing of 15×15 cm in the 35 % plot, 10×10 cm in the 65 % plot, and five in 10 cm in the 90 % plot.
+All plots were subjected to a simulated rainfall with an intensity of 90 mm hr-1 for 70 min.
+To achieve uniform antecedent moisture conditions, all plots were subjected to a 10-minute long simulated rainfall at an intensity of 90mm h-1 exactly one hour before the experiment.

 Results and Discussion

-Results showed that the plant cover treatments were most effective in runoff reduction at the first 15 minutes, and performed progressively poorer in this respect towards the end of the experiments.
-This is because at the late time steps, infiltration rate has reached its final rate and the soil cannot passes water at a higher rate.
-There was a significant difference (P <0.01) between the coverage ratio treatments (0%, 35%, 65% and 90%).
-Also, the bare plots had the highest average runoff rate and were categorized into a separate group (a).
-The plots with 35%, 65%, and 90% coverage ratios had average runoff rate of respectively 0.329 mm min-1, 0.222 mm min-1 and 0.112 mm min-1, and were placed in separate groups as well.
-In the bare soil treatments, a high amount of rainfall drops on the soil surface without the vegetation interception, exceeds the infiltration rate and subsequently the runoff is produced.
-Also, soil sealing and crusting processes due to raindrop impacts could reduce the infiltration and generate higher runoff.
+The results indicated that the plant cover treatments were most effective in reducing runoff during the first 15 minutes of the experiments.
+However, their effectiveness decreased as the experiments progressed due to the soil's inability to pass water at a higher rate once the infiltration reached its final rate.
+The coverage ratio treatments (0, 35, 65, and 90 %) showed a significant difference in runoff generation (p <0.01).
+The bare plots had the highest average runoff generation and were classified into a separate group (a).
+The plots with 35, 65, and 90 % coverage ratios had average runoff rates of 0.329 mm min-1, 0.222 mm min-1, and 0.112 mm min-1, respectively, and were placed in separate groups as well.
+In the bare soil treatments, the high amount of rainfall drops on the soil surface without vegetation interception exceeded the infiltration rate and subsequently produced runoff.
+Additionally, soil sealing and crusting processes due to raindrop impacts could reduce infiltration and generate higher runoff.
+The effectiveness of runoff reduction was also evaluated at 35, 65, and 90 % alfalfa cover.
+The results showed that 65 and 90 % cover significantly reduced runoff production, but no significant difference was observed between the 35 and 65 % levels.

 Conclusion